If I had to choose a summer from my youth to describe as the best summer ever, hands down it was the summer of 1988.

 I also had my poor little heart-broken in two when Robert Smith from The Cure married his longtime girlfriend, Mary Poole, in August.
 This upset my future plans of one day becoming Mrs. Robert Smith.
 This is still a running joke between myself and a few close friends.

 The summer of 1988, I reveled in freedom, adventure, and my love of music and I did not give one single fuck what others thought of me.
+My true Summer of Anarchy!
 Hmm… sounds like some things never change.

 The best part of it all was that I spent so much time away from home that Mom-ster was almost non-existent that summer.